 Words by: Simon Difford

 When Wimbledon kicks off the British summer has officially begun.
-Cue hordes of tennis fans making their annual pilgrimage to sit on Aorangi Terrace in the rain, eat strawberries and quaff champagne.
+Cue hordes of tennis fans making their annual pilgrimage to sit on Aorangi Terrace in the rain, eat strawberries and quaff champagne/English sparkling wine.

 Yes, it's Wimbledon!
-And, nothing says "Wimbledon" quite like strawberries.
+Nothing says "Wimbledon" quite like strawberries.
 And over the next two weeks, 1600 catering staff will churn out incredible quantities of them - nigh-on 30 tonnes, or over 2 million berries, enough to stretch 40 miles when laid end-to-end.

 Fruity, floral and vodka laced - enough to forget about the rain.
 Our recipe is topped with soda water but be decadent and splash on some champagne.